core-wg/senml-spec/draft-ietf-core-senml.md

 like temperature.
-Reporting the sum of the temperature makes it easy to compute averages even when the individual temperature values are not reported frequently enough to compute accurate averages. implementers are encouraged to report the cumulative sum as well as the raw value of a given sensor.
+Reporting the sum of the temperature makes it easy to compute averages even when the individual temperature values are not reported frequently enough to compute accurate averages.
+Implementers are encouraged to report the cumulative sum as well as the raw value of a given sensor.

 Applications that use the cumulative sum values need to understand